How PAC Uses Processes and Reports for Effective Sales Meetings

 - Shows goals versus actual on predefined expectations.
 For example, what was added in last 7 days including sales status changes, what actions were taken in last 7 days, what actions to be taken in the next 7 days and if anything is past due

 If you or your company struggle with efficient, cost effective processes, let us see if we can help with PAC.
-Feel free to reach out to us at 810-695-0001 with any questions regarding the process.
+Feel free to reach out to us at 810-695-0001 or contact us with any questions regarding the process.